lukejkelly/TraitLab/README.md

 There are two ways to run an analysis:
 * Interactively: start Matlab, change directory to TraitLab/, run the `TraitLab` command.
 * Bach mode: set the appropriate options in the _.par_ file.
-In either case, proceed according to the description in the _TraitLab manual_[3].
+In either case, proceed according to the description in the [_TraitLab_ manual][3].

+Open the analysis GUI from the main _TraitLab_ GUI to analyse samples at the end of a run.

 [1]: http://onlinelibrary.wiley.com/doi/10.1111/j.1467-9868.2007.00648.x/full
 [2]: http://onlinelibrary.wiley.com/doi/10.1111/j.1467-9876.2010.00743.x/full